 We have a number of speakers in assemblies who talk about the different opportunities available to students.

 We can also advise students who wish to take a Gap Year and invite speakers from various charitable organisations in to speak about the fantastic opportunities available around the world.

 The key is start early!
 It is vital that you do lots of research about your university application and the earlier the better.

 - Grades needed: points/grades?
 Can you realistically achieve the grades required?

 If your course(s) need work experience it may need to be over a period of time not just a single week so you should use your school holidays.

 Some of the courses that may need work experience include:

-Attend all registrations.
-Tutor time during the final term of Year 12 and the first term of Year 13 will be largely devoted to UCAS applications.
-You will be given lots of important information via your tutors so attend tutor time!
-Attendance to assembly is also vital (do not expect support or a good reference if you do not attend).
+Attend all tutor time.
+Tutor time during the final term of Year 12 and the first term of Year 13 will be largely devoted to progression including university and apprenticeship applications.
+You will be given lots of important information via your tutors so attending tutor time is vital.
+Attendance to assembly is also essential.

 Research courses and universities